moneymanagerex/moneymanagerex/BUILD.md

        git clone --recursive https://github.com/moneymanagerex/moneymanagerex c:\projects\mmex

-   You can select MMEX version by adding `--branch v1.4.0` parameter.

    If git command is not recognized and you want to use git installed with VS you should find `git.exe` file and add its directory to the `PATH` variable